oVirt/ovirt-site/source/community/activities/summer-of-code.html.md

 **Description:** CLI tool for oVirt Hypervisors which provides easy upgrade and downgrade mechanism to any supported oVirt version.

 **Expected results:** The tool allows manual hypervisor upgrade to any cluster level support. i.e. "ovirt-updater --version 3.6" will install the required yum repositories that fits cluster oVirt-3.6 and will upgrade the required system's packages using yum python sdk.
-The tool will provide fallback flow when upgrade fails - this helps to stablize the upgrade process and reduces the risks before upgrading.
+The tool will provide fallback flow when upgrade fails - this helps to stabilize the upgrade process and reduces the risks before upgrading.

 **Knowledge Prerequisite:** Python